UniboDIFABiophysics/programmingCourseDIFA/Lesson_10_object_oriented_programming_sklearn.md

 * this is true also for `super()`. it does not refer to the ancestor of the class you're writing, but to the ancestor of the object you're having as self, that might include some completely different classes.
 * subclassing is delegating work, so its the instance that have the complete control on what gets executed
 * try to focus all the violations of Liskov substitution principle in one (or very few methods) so that by overriding those you can have a fully functioning class that follow the principle as possible as it can
-* the open-closed principle: open to extension, closed to modification. when you subclass you should not break the unsedlying assumptions of the base class
+* the open-closed principle: open to extension, closed to modification. when you subclass you should not break the underlying assumptions of the base class

 ## Fluent Interface